Best things to see and do in Christchurch, Dorset

 One of the best things to do at Mudeford Quay is to stroll along the promenade with an ice cream!
 The beach at Mudeford Quay is a pebble beach, but it does get sandier as you walk further towards Avon beach and Highcliffe beach.
 From Highcliffe beach, you can take the steps up to Highcliffe castle.
 There is an entrance fee to go inside the stately home, however you can walk around the woodland and manicured grounds for free.

-6. Have a beach day at Bournemouth – Dorset’s most popular seaside holiday destination
+Have a beach day at Bournemouth or Boscombe

-Bournemouth is only a 15 minute drive from Christchurch and there are local buses if you don’t have your own car.
-I chose to park in between Bournemouth and Boscombe Pier so that I could easily access both, as the beach connects the two.
-There are lots of family attractions such as rides, arcades and stalls at both Bournemouth and Boscombe Pier, but Bournemouth is definitely the busier one.
-For the quietest spot, settle in the centre of the beach, right in between both piers.
+There are lots of family attractions such as rides, arcades, and food stalls at both Bournemouth and Boscombe Pier.
+Out of the two, Bournemouth is definitely the busier one.
+For the quietest spot on the beach, settle in the center of the beach, right in between both piers.

 With the New Forest right on the doorstep to Christchurch – it is the perfect way to spend an afternoon if you enjoy walking and strolling through the pretty little towns and villages.
 The New Forest has been made famous by the thousands of ponies roaming and grazing on the moorland, making a visit to the New Forest even more special.